pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Finally, the :func:`Instrument.setting <pymeasure.instruments.Instrument.setting>` function can only set, but not read values.

 Using the :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` and :func:`Instrument.control <pymeasure.instruments.Instrument.control>` functions, you can create a number of properties for basic measurements and controls.

-.. _docstrings:

-Docstrings
-**********
-Descriptive and specific docstrings for your properties and methods are important for your users to quickly glean important information about a property.
-It is advisable to follow the `PEP257 <https://peps.python.org/pep-0257/>`_ docstring guidelines.

-* Use triple-quoted strings (:code:`"""`) to delimit docstrings.
-* One short summary line in imperative voice, with a period at the end.
-* Optionally, after a blank line, include more detailed information.
-* For functions and methods, you can add documentation on their parameters using the `reStructuredText docstring format <https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#info-field-lists>`__.

-Specific to our properties, start them with "Control", "Measure" or "Set" to indicate the kind of property (this information is not visible after import).
-In addition, it is useful to add type and information about :ref:`validators` (if applicable) at the end of the summary line, see the docstrings shown in examples throughout this page.

-The docstring is for information that is relevant for *using* a property/method.
-Therefore, do *not* add information about internal/hidden details, like the format of commands exchanged with the device.

 Using multiple values
 *********************